Safety Checklist and Contacts

 |Pipeline company obligations||Regulatory Reference

-National Energy Board Pipeline Damage Prevention Regulations – Authorizations and National Energy Board Pipeline Damage Prevention Regulations – Obligations for Pipeline Companies (DPRs)
+National Energy Board Pipeline Damage Prevention Regulations – Obligations for Pipeline Companies (DPR-Obligations)

-If a pipeline company receives a request for the written consent to construct a facility across, on, along or under a pipeline, to engage in an activity that causes a ground disturbance in the prescribed area or to operate a vehicle or mobile equipment across the pipeline, the pipeline company must, within 10 working days after receiving the request, inform the person that made the request whether the consent has been granted or refused and, in the case of a refusal, the reasons for the refusal.
+If a pipeline company receives a request for the written consent for ground disturbance activities within the prescribed area or facility construction, or to operate a vehicle or mobile equipment across the pipeline, the pipeline company must, within 10 working days after receiving the request, inform the person that made the request whether the consent has been granted or refused and, in the case of a refusal, the reasons for the refusal.

-If a pipeline company receives a request to locate its pipes from a person that intends to construct a facility across, on, along or under a pipeline or engage in an activity that would cause a ground disturbance within the prescribed area, the pipeline company must, within three working days after the day on which the request is made, or any longer period agreed to by the pipeline company and that person,
+If a pipeline company receives a request to locate its pipes from a person that intends to conduct ground disturbance activities within the prescribed area or facility construction, the pipeline company must, within three working days after the day on which the request is made, or any longer period agreed to by the pipeline company and that person,

 The pipeline company must carry out any inspections that are necessary to ensure the pipeline’s continued safety and security during an activity that causes a ground disturbance within the prescribed area.

-If permission is denied or delayed by the pipeline company, you may apply to the NEB for a review of your request.
+If consent is denied or delayed by the pipeline company, you may apply to the CER for a review of your request.

 How do you contact the one-call centre?

-To find the one-call notification centre serving your area, go to www.clickbeforeyoudig.com.
+To find the one-call notification centre in your area, go to www.clickbeforeyoudig.com.
 The website gives you contact information for one-call notification centres across Canada and links to make online locate requests.

 National web portal for one-call notification centres in Canada: www.clickbeforeyoudig.com